dimitri/pgloader/README.md

   - fixed cols input data format
   - compressed input (gzip, other algos)
   - fetch data from S3

+### transformation and casts

+  - experiment with perfs and inlining the transformation functions
+  - add typemod expression to cast rules in the command language
+  - add per-column support for cast rules in the system

 ### data output